This article was reviewed and updated on August 3, 2020

 However, a cash-out refinance can be risky.
 If something goes wrong and you can’t afford to maintain your monthly payments, you’re risking the property you borrowed against when you took out the loan.

 Credit Cards: Technically, you may be able to use a cash advance from a credit card (or multiple credit cards) to purchase an investment property.
-Yet in reality, this can be a dangerous way to secure financing.

 Self-Directed IRA: IRAs can offer you tax advantages as long as you follow IRS rules.